Best Fitness Tracker Review – Top 5 Fittest List for March, 2023 with Buying Guide

 4. Misfit Ray Fitness Tracker

-The Misfit Ray is gorgeous, effective, accurate and almost weightless, while being priced at less than half the cost of our top-rated fitness trackers.
+The Misfit Ray is gorgeous, effective, accurate and almost weightless while being priced at less than our top-rated fitness trackers.
 If you don’t require an onboard display for your daily activity or workouts, it’s a steal.

 Specifications for the Misfit Ray: